rsshyam/MVR-RFQI/README.md

 Note that we have defined the reacher from Part-1 as `bac-reacher` to differentiate it from the pre-defined reacher environment.

-Due to this change in environment names, make sure to change the first part of the offline data file names mentioning the environment name `bac-reacher-v0`, `Pendulum-v1` and `pilco_cartpole-v0` so that the train_rfqi and eval_rfqi files recognise the data corresponding to the environments.
+Due to this change in environment names, make sure to change the first part of the offline data file names mentioning the environment name `bac-reacher-v0`, `Pendulum-v1` and `pilco_cartpole-v0` so that the `train_rfqi.py` and `eval_rfqi.py` files recognise the data corresponding to the environments.

 Easiest way is to use the run_seq_env_script.sh with mentioning all the parameters such as environment and training hyperparameters.

-The training and evaluation scripts for each environment using run_seq_env_script.sh are provided in the scripts folder for RFQI/FQI.
+The training and evaluation scripts for each environment using `run_seq_env_script.sh` are provided in the scripts folder for RFQI/FQI.
 Changing from rfqi to fqi just requires a change in type as mentioned in the scripts

 Further we use the wandb website to log the data.
 So it has to be installed and logged in properly.